revision-3/randomness/web/README.md

     .map(b => b.toString(16).padStart(2, '0'))
     .join('');

-// Create the Randomness instance const result = Randomness(seed);
+// Create the Randomness instance with the hex string
+// The hex string will be automatically converted to BetaBytes const result = Randomness(seed);
 if (result.err) {
     console.error("Error creating Randomness instance:", result.err);